AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Computational experiment: Syngas problem

 where $y$ and $y_{\text{Norm}}$ are the values of the state variable before and after the normalization, $y_{\text{max}}$ and $y_{\text{min}}$ are the maximum and value of the state variable (each state variable individually after taking the logarithm) respectively.
 Similarly, the inputs to the branch network are also normalized.
 The input to the trunk network is $t ={ 0, \Delta t, 2\Delta t \dots, 100\Delta t}$, where $\Delta t = 10^{-7}$ s, which is normalized to $[-1,1]$ using $t_0=0$ and $t_{n_t} = 100\Delta t$.
-In this case, we consider $n_t+1 = 101$.
-In the previous section, we discussed the proposed DeepONet methods for predicting the dynamics of stiff chemical systems with two different strategies for training: (i) the conventional one-step training where both the trunk and branch networks are trained together, (ii) two-step training where the DeepONet is trained sequentially in two steps.
+In this case, we consider the total number of time points $n_t+1 = 101$.
 We first discuss the training and the results for the standard DeepONet with one-step training, and then discuss the training and the results for two-step training.
 As discussed earlier, we consider two types of DeepONet architectures.
 In the first one, we consider ResNet as the choice of network architecture for both the trunk and branch networks, and call it DON.
 In the second one, we consider ResNet as the choice of network architecture for the branch and KAN as the choice of network architecture for the trunk, and call it DOK.
 The details of the network (size, activation function, etc.) considered are shown in \Cref{Table:Syngas: network size} (in \Cref{Appendix:Subsection:Syngas problem}).
+We train the DeepONets in both single-step and two-step training (including the $\bm{A}$ in two-step training) using the Adam \cite{Kingma_2014adam} optimizer in a TensorFlow 2 environment with 64-bit data precision.
+To assess the influence of DeepONet parameter initialization on accuracy, we run three independent training runs for each case.
+After that, we consider one of the trained models and its results for further analysis, such as reconstructed error.
+We update the self-adaptive weights, $\mathcal{W}_a$ and $\mathcal{W}_{ba}$ after $100$ epochs and at every $50$ epochs.
+We have included the convergence of relative $L_2$ error with epoch in \Cref{Appendix:Subsubsection:Error Convergence for Syngas problem}, along with a brief on the hyperparameter setup, like learning rate scheduler, minibatch size.